paradedb/paradedb/pg_lakehouse/README.md

 (1 row)
 ```

+Note: If `path` points to a directory of partitioned files, it should end in a `/`.

-Note that column names must be wrapped in double quotes to preserve uppercase letters.
+Note: Column names must be wrapped in double quotes to preserve uppercase letters.
 This is because DataFusion is case-sensitive and Postgres' foreign table column names must match the foreign table's column names exactly.

 ## Query Acceleration